Michal0002/hangmanGame-kotlin/README.md

 # Hangman Game

 The application aims to allow users to play rounds of Hangman on their Android devices.
-The app should have a login and registration form, as well as a coin system that enables users to earn and use coins for purchasing hints.
+The app have a login and registration form, as well as a coin system that enables users to earn and use coins for purchasing hints.
 Coins will be earned based on correctly guessed words.

-The application will enable users to choose the difficulty level, allowing each player to adjust the game to their skill level.
-Additionally, logged-in users will have the ability to add new words to the database.
-This way, the application will be continuously developed and expanded with new vocabulary.
+The application enable users to choose the difficulty level, allowing each player to adjust the game to their skill level.
+Additionally, logged-in users have the ability to add new words to the database.
+This way, the application be continuously developed and expanded with new vocabulary.

 ## Functional requirements of the project: